Library Services Directory - D to L

 Local History studies

 Most libraries have some material relating to their immediate locality.
 Larger libraries have books, pamphlets, trade directories, maps and - on microfilm - local newspapers, census returns and parish registers.
-The Central Collection, the main collection of books and pamphlets relating to the county is kept at the Cheshire Record Office (CALS), which has an online Local Studies catalogue covering the full range of local history sources, both in Cheshire East Libraries and at the Record Office, and Cheshire image bank, our main collection of digital images.
+The Central Collection, the main collection of books and pamphlets relating to the county is kept at the Cheshire Record Office (CALS), which has a Local Studies catalogue covering the full range of local history sources, both in Cheshire East Libraries and at the Record Office, and Cheshire image bank, our main collection of digital images.

 Macclesfield Library provides a local studies leaflet (PDF, 77KB) showing local studies sources held in the library and Nantwich Library provides a Local History Leaflet (PDF, 58KB) detailing resources held in that library.